-Scan/US Microgrids are square grids on the map, ranging from 1/16 square mile to 1 square mile.
+Scan/US Microgrids(™) are square grids on the map in three sizes, roughly 1/16 square mile, one-quarter square mile, or 1 square mile.

-Each Microgrid is a data container, holding population characteristics or other demographic data for that small area.
+Each Scan/US Microgrid(™) is a data container, holding population characteristics or other demographic data for that small area.

-Microgrids make it possible for the software to calculate instant data summaries for rings, polygons, and drivetime contours.
+Scan/US Microgrids(™) make it possible for the software to calculate instant data summaries for rings, polygons, and drivetime contours.

-Note: although 2010 was used as the analysis year for this study of Microgrids, Microgrids are updated annually, to reflect local changes in population.
+Note: although 2010 was used to make illustrative maps for the first part of this description of Scan/US Microgrids(™), Scan/US Microgrids(™) are updated annually, to reflect local changes in population.

-We should also note that, although this study shows how Microgrids are better than Census Blockgroups for doing demographic analysis, all Scan/US Subscriptions do include Census Blockgroups with demographic data (and Census blocks and data are available as well), so if you have a Scan/US Subscription, you can do the comparison yourself, in any study area where you require it.
+We should also note that, although this study shows how Scan/US Microgrids(™) are better than Census Blockgroups for doing demographic analysis, all Scan/US Subscriptions do include Census Blockgroups with demographic data (and Census blocks and data are available as well), so if you have a Scan/US Subscription, you can do the comparison yourself, in any study area where you require it.

-This three-part description shows how Microgrids are better.
+This three-part description shows how Scan/US Microgrids(™) are better.

-Our 'study area' is a four block-group area in Santa Clarita, CA. This area illustrates how Scan/US shows change with its proprietary Microgrid geography.
+Our 'study area' is a four block-group area in Santa Clarita, CA. This area illustrates how Scan/US shows change with its proprietary Scan/US Microgrid(™) geography.